goyalankit/blog/_posts/2014-03-21-learning-concept-checking-the-hard-way-1.markdown

 ---
 layout: post
-title: "learning concept checking the hard way - part 1"
+title: "learning concept checking the hard way - P1"
 date: 2014-03-21 15:27
 comments: true
 categories: code programming cpp templates concept-checking
 published: true
 ---

-What is a concept in C++?
+# What is a concept in C++?

 > A concept is a set of requirements (valid expressions, associated types, semantic invariants, complexity guarantees, etc.) that a type must fulfill to be correctly used as arguments in a call to a generic algorithm